American Bracket 2015 & American Tournament Predictions

-In our most recent calculations, we project Louisville as the most likely winner of the 2014 AAC Championship.
+In our most recent calculations, we project S Methodist as the most likely winner of the 2015 AAC Championship.
 The second most likely team to top the American bracket is Connecticut.

 NOTE: We use the structure below to calculate home advantage:

 The 2015 American tournament bracket odds table above lists the round-by-round survival odds for every 2015 American tournament team.
 Using win odds calculations derived from our sophisticated power ratings, we analyze the likelihood and expected outcome of every possible path to the American tournament championship for every team in the 2015 American bracket.

 |Team||conf W||L||Future SOS||conf W||L||overall W||L||Win Conf||Win Tourn|

 The 2015 American projected standings help determine the seeds of the teams in the 2015 American Championship bracket.
 The remainder of the season is simulated a large number of times, and the resulting seeds are used to simulate the American tournament.

 A team's relative odds to win the 2015 AAC Championship depend only partly on their American bracket seed.
 Winning the AAC Championship also depends on the dynamics of the 2015 American bracket.
 In some cases, the team with a better AAC Championship seed may actually face a harder path to the AAC Championship championship than a team with a worse American tournament seed.